When Does Learning Renormalize? Sufficient Conditions for Power Law Spectral Dynamics: Sufficient Conditions for Power--Law Renormalizability

 \subsection{Proof overview}

 We briefly outline the structure of the proof; technical details are deferred to the appendix.
 First, Conditions~\ref{cond:banded-jacobian}--\ref{cond:controlled-path} imply that locality and summable incoherence of Jacobian blocks propagate along the training trajectory.
+At the level of the error dynamics $\dot e = -M e$ with $M=JJ^*$, a Taylor expansion around a fixed log--shell basis shows that direct off-diagonal error exchange between shells separated by more than one shell index arises only at second order in variations of $M$ \cite{tian2025provablescalinglawsfeature}.
+Consequently, the leading--order shell dynamics is governed solely by nearest--neighbor boundary fluxes, while nonlocal contributions enter only as subleading renormalizations (see Appendix~\ref{app:proof_power_law}).

-This yields a one-dimensional shell conservation law with boundary fluxes governing inter--shell energy transport.
-Second, Condition~\ref{cond:log-shift-invariance} implies homogeneity of shell-averaged energy and flux densities under spectral rescaling.
+Second, Condition~\ref{cond:log-shift-invariance} implies homogeneity of shell--averaged energy and flux densities under spectral rescaling.
 Finally, homogeneity of the ratio $v(\lambda,t)=J(\lambda,t)/\varepsilon(\lambda,t)$ enforces a power--law functional form.
-Detailed proof is included in Appendix \ref{app:proof_power_law}
+Detailed proofs are provided in Appendix~\ref{app:proof_power_law}.